-Another major difference between them is related to the cost of each: the more technical level of complexity, the higher the price of infertility treatments, as it happens with ICSI.
+Another major difference between them is related to the cost of each: the more technically challenging, the higher the cost, and ICSI is a great example of this.

 ICSI is used when the male’s sperm cells have trouble penetrating the egg by themselves.
 Although it is usually done with the husband’s or partner’s sperm, donor semen samples can be used as well.